yixuanhuang04/yixuanhuang04.github.io/_pages/about.md

 - Led a team to design a simulated intelligent connected vehicle, capable of intelligently assessing road conditions and making driving decisions.
 - Managed the overall project, ensuring smooth coordination and task delegation among team members.
-- Developed and coded algorithms for vehicle decision-making in the simulation environment, optimizing for real-time performance and safety.
+- Developed and coded algorithms for vehicle decision-making in the simulation environment, optimizing for real-time performance and safety (scored 30% higher than the next team).

-**Music Box** – Electrical Engineering and Electronics Coursework
+**Electronic Music Box** – Electrical Engineering and Electronics Coursework

-*Date: Sep.
+*Date: Oct.
 2023 – Nov.
 2023*

-- Designed a music box that mimics the appearance of a vinyl record player, featuring music circuits and light circuits.
+- Designed and fabricated an electronic music box that mimics the appearance of a vinyl record player, featuring music and light circuits, with a fully designed PCB layout created using *Altium Designer*.
-- Fully designed the PCB layout for the music circuit and lighting control, using Altium Designer.
-- Fabricated the PCB and assembled the final product, including soldering components and testing the circuit functionality.
+- Assembled the final product by soldering components and conducting circuit functionality testing.
-- Successfully integrated lighting effects with sound for an interactive user experience.
+- Successfully implemented a system that allows users to freely select songs stored on a memory chip, with the number of songs limited by the chip's storage capacity and the space required for each individual song.

 **Electronic Keyboard** – Analog Electronic Circuit Coursework

 *Date: Nov.
-2023 – Jan.
-2024*
+2023 – Dec.
+2023*

-- Designed and built a simple electronic keyboard that generates different tones when keys are pressed.
+- Designed and built a simple electronic keyboard with 21 keys, each generating a corresponding tone from *C3* to *B5* in the Scientific Pitch Notation when pressed.
 - Developed a driving circuit to control a buzzer for sound output, utilizing basic electronic components like resistors, capacitors, and transistors.
-- Implemented an oscillator circuit to produce specific frequencies for each keypress.
+- Implemented an oscillator circuit to produce specific frequencies for each keypress, I have played multiple musical pieces using the electronic keyboard.

 **Multi-Functional Quiz Buzzer System** – Digital Circuits Design Coursework

-*Date: Apr.
+*Date: May.
 2024 – Jun.
 2024*

-- Designed and implemented a quiz buzzer system using digital circuits, including logic gates and flip-flops.
+- Designed and implemented an 8-channel quiz buzzer system with a countdown timer, using digital circuits, including logic gates and flip-flops.
-- Built a state machine for detecting buzzer inputs and controlling a LED display and seven-segment displays.
+- Built a pure hardware circuit to detect buzzer inputs and determine the number of the first participant to press their button, controlling both an LED display and seven-segment displays.
-- Applied de-bouncing circuits to ensure accurate input detection in competitive scenarios.
+- I used this buzzer system in a classroom quiz competition.

 **Electronic Password Lock System** - Microcontroller Applications Coursework

-*Date: Sep.
-2024 – Nov.
+*Date: Nov.
+2024 – Dec.
 2024*

-- Designed and implemented an electronic password lock system using a Raspberry Pi and a 4x4 keypad for secure access control.
+- Designed and implemented an electronic password lock system using FPGA for secure access control.
-- Programmed password validation, error handling, and feedback on an LCD screen.
+- The system includes features such as password validation, error password alerts, unauthorized access alarms, and password modification, et al.
-- Integrated relay control to operate the locking mechanism based on password input.
-- Overcame hardware de-bouncing issues and optimized keypad input reliability.
+- Due to FPGA button limitations, the system can support up to $(2^8)^4$ password combinations.
+This system was integrated into an electronic music box to ensure that the playback content cannot be modified without correct access.

 ## Skills

 - Languages: Python, C/C++, Java, MATLAB, Assembly Language, VHDL
-- Tools/Technologies: Git, Linux, LaTeX, TensorFlow, CUDA, PCB Design Software
+- Tools/Technologies: Git, Linux, LaTeX, TensorFlow, CUDA, PCB Design Software, Machine Learning
 - Hardware: Circuit design, soldering, microcontroller programming

 ## Awards

 - Provincial First Prize – China College Engineering Practice and Innovation Competition Ranked 2nd nationally in the Provincial Selection (2023)
 - University Scholarship – Second Prize Scholarship (2023), First Prize Scholarship (2024)
-- Excellent Student} – Wuhan University of Technology Excellent Student (top 1\%) (2023, 2024)
+- Excellent Student – Wuhan University of Technology Excellent Student (top 1%) (2023, 2024)